Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: Invariant differential forms

-{\parindent 0cm{\bf Remarks:}} \begin{itemize} \item From Thm. \ref{pre_invar} it follows immediately Thm. \ref{invar}. \item Another immediate consequence of this theorem is that, if $\alpha\in\df^k(M)$ is a differential form invariant by the sets of locally Hamiltonian $(k-1)$-multivector fields and locally Hamiltonian vector fields, then it is invariant also by the set of locally Hamiltonian $m$-multivector fields, for $1<m<k-1$. \item As it is evident, if $k=2$ we have proved (partially) the classical {\sl Lee Hwa Chung's theorem} for symplectic manifolds. \end{itemize}
+\begin{itemize} \item Theorem \ref{invar} is an immediate consequence of Theorem \ref{pre_invar}. \item Another immediate consequence of this theorem is that, if $\alpha\in\df^k(M)$ is a differential form invariant by the sets of locally Hamiltonian $(k-1)$-vector fields and locally Hamiltonian vector fields, then it is also invariant by the set of locally Hamiltonian $m$-vector fields, for $1<m<k-1$. \item As is evident, if $k=2$, we have proved (partially) the classical {\sl Lee Hwa Chung theorem} for multisymplectic manifolds. \end{itemize} \end{remark}